-At low tide there are many rock pools to be explored in the area between the beach and New Zealander’s beach before walking to Snapper Rock.
+There are many rock pools at low tide to be explored in the area between the beach and New Zealand Beach before walking to Snapper Rock.
 Beaches south of Snapper Rock are closed to the public due to the proximity of the bombing range.